 Our little town library is full of readers.
 But did you know it's also a place where local writers meet to talk about writing and, sometimes, write?

-The Write Now writer's group meets on the first Wednesday night of each month from 7 - 9 pm at the back table.
+The Write Now writer's group meets on the first Wednesday of each month at 10 am at the back table.
 This is where writers gather to to learn more about the craft of writing, share ideas, support each others work, offer positive critiques, and catch up with news.

 Sharing is the biggest part of the group's informal meetings.
 But don't think it's all small talk; these are serious writers helping each other towards a goal of getting published.